una-ada/anarchy.website/_posts/2016-02-24-acm-bylaws.md

 ### §3.6 The Membership Officer Position and Responsibilities

-The Membership Officer of the UWRF ACM is responsible for maintaining a database of all members’ and officers’ contact information and meeting attendance.
+The Membership Officer of the UWRF ACM is responsible for maintaining a database of all members' and officers' contact information and meeting attendance.

 The responsibilities of the UWRF ACM Membership Officer include:
 1. Maintaining a list of all active members of the UWRF ACM.